AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/workspace-folders/remove-projects.md

 ## Delete a project from a project folder {#delete-project-in-folder}

-When you delete a project from a folder, the project is deleted entirely.
+When you delete a project from a folder, it gets purged from the system after 180 days.
+During the 180 days after deletion, users can still access a project via the Web interface if they have a direct URL to the project.

 1. From within a project folder, select the **...** ellipsis next to the project name.